Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

 You can run `brew audit --strict --online` to test formulae for adherence to Homebrew house style.
 The `audit` command includes warnings for trailing whitespace, preferred URLs for certain source hosts, and a lot of other style issues.
 Fixing these warnings before committing will make the process a lot quicker for everyone.

-New formulae being submitted to Homebrew should run `brew audit --strict --online foo`.
+New formulae being submitted to Homebrew should run `brew audit --new-formula foo`.
 This command is performed by the Brew Test Bot on new submissions as part of the automated build and test process, and highlights more potential issues than the standard audit.

 Use `brew info` and check if the version guessed by Homebrew from the URL is correct.
 Add an explicit [`version`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#version-class_method) if not.